aadium/nlp-model/README.md

 # NLP Sentiment Analysis Model

-A machine learning project implementing logistic regression for binary sentiment analysis on movie reviews using Python and scikit-learn.
+A machine learning project implementing logistic regression from scratch for binary sentiment analysis on movie reviews using Python and scikit-learn.

 ## Overview